Distribute Power BI content to external guest users with Azure AD B2B

 - Show Azure Active Directory guests in lists of suggested people

 There are also Azure Active Directory settings that can limit what external guest users can do within your organization.
 Those settings also apply to your Power BI environment.
 The following documentation discusses the settings:

 - Allow or block invitations to B2B users from specific organizations

 - Use Conditional Access to allow or block access

-Additionally, to use in-place dataset sharing, tenant admins need to enable the following settings:
+Additionally, to use in-place semantic model sharing, tenant admins need to enable the following settings:

-- Allow guest users to work with shared datasets in their own tenants
+- Allow guest users to work with shared semantic models in their own tenants

 - Allow specific users to turn on external data sharing